Lex-2008/containers/dovecot.cont/README.md

 where `dkim` is IP address or hostname of VM or container where this milter is running, and `lmtp_host_lookup = native` might be needed if IP address is stored in `/etc/hosts` file.

+To read email from your SquirrelMail, just use it as a normal IMAP server.

 Used sources
 ------------